benbushman98/README-Generator/sample_readme/README.md

 ---

 ## Contributing
-To contribute to this project, clone the repo and commit your code in a seperate branch.
-Additional guidelines go here.
+Specific guidlines go in this sections.

 ---

 ## Tests
-Please add testing guidelines here.
+Testing instructions go in this section.

 ---

 ## Questions
-Please visit me at https://github.com/YOUR GITHUB USERNAME.
+Please visit me at https://github.com/benbushman98.
-If you have any additional questions or concerns, feel free to contact me at YOUR EMAIL.
+If you have any additional questions or concerns, feel free to contact me at benbushman98@gmail.com.